Your brand’s core visual brand identity is made up of a holy trinity of design:

 Once you’ve selected your 2-3 typefaces, it’s time to create a design system that puts them together in a logical, intuitive way that will be easy for content creators to replicate.
 This is incredibly important.
 Some brands are too lax, with type treatments that are totally inconsistent.
 Conversely, some brands have such an overly complex system that even a seasoned designer can struggle to apply it correctly.
 Aim for a healthy balance.

 - Primary type: This should be the default typeface, a reflection of the overall brand identity.

 - Secondary type: Your secondary should complement your primary, and support the typographic design system.
 You can play around with opposites in your primary/secondary (e.g., mixing serif with sans serif).

 - Tertiary type: This can be used for accents.

 Remember: Each style is meant to serve a specific purpose and play a specific role in your design system.
 Designate “roles” for each typeface, when it comes to things like:

 - Pull quotes

 - Product packaging

-Remember: It Doesn’t Stop at Typography
+Remember: Your Brand Identity Doesn’t Stop at Typography

 Building a brand is an ongoing project.
 Whether you’re starting from scratch, rebranding, or tinkering with what you have, there are always ways to do it better.
-If you need more tips on designing your visual identity:
+If you need more tips on designing your brand identity: